 In 1964, the Ski Fair as it was called was organized by Jean Robb.
-Over the next eight years her small basement operation grew into a large event.
+Over the next eight years her small basement operation grew into a large annual event.

 Isabel Elliot was another person who was very involved in the early days.
 She subsequently moved to Vancouver where she was instrumental in starting what has become the very large and successful annual Vancouver Ski Swap.

-The ski sale could not have succeeded without the active support of the local ski retailers.
+The Calgary New & Used ski sale could not have succeeded without the early active support of local ski retailers.
 Ski shop proprietors such as Ozzie Larue (Ozzie’s Ski Shop), Hans Reinhart (Ski Cellar) and the Compton brothers, Al, Bruce and Ethan from Premier Sports donated a tremendous amount of time and expertise.
-They, and their staff, came and appraised equipment as it was consigned for the ski sale.
+They, and their staff, came and appraised equipment as it was consigned for the sale.
 Local ski shops also started to consign their unsold stock from the previous year, establishing a tradition that has continued to the present day.
 By 1986, some 30 ski shops and ski areas were consigning new and rental equipment.
 This support remains today with Jean Hunt and Dan Russell of Ski Cellar continuing the tradition.

 In 1984, the sale moved to the Round-Up Centre and became associated with the Calgary Ski, Travel & Recreation Show.
 This continued until 1996 when rising costs of rent, door admissions and parking at Stampede Park led to a decision to move to the current location at Max Bell Centre.